American Gladiators (video game): Gameplay

 By the time American Gladiators was released for the SNES, Amiga, and Genesis, the developers had changed the game to a more faithful copy of the television series.
-The game offered a two-player mode that alternated between simultaneous and alternating play based on the event.
+The game offered a two-player mode that switched between simultaneous and alternating play based on the event.
 There was also a tournament mode where up to 16 players (8 male and 8 female) could face off, with any missing slots filled in by computer players.

 The events from the previous game were joined by Atlasphere, and were always played in the following order: Assault, Human Cannonball (not available on the Genesis version), Atlasphere, Joust, Powerball, and The Wall.
 Although the game was a more faithful interpretation of American Gladiators, adjustments were made as they had been in the NES version.
 They were: